wryan14/TextractSSMLProcessor/README.md

 2. **View Processed Files**: Once the text is processed, it will appear in the "Processed Files" table.
 Click "Clean" to clean the SSML tags and chunk the text.
 3. **Manage Chunks**: The cleaned and chunked files will appear in the "Chunked Files" table.
 You can download or delete these files as needed.
 4. **Estimate Costs**: After uploading a file, the estimated costs for processing with OpenAI gpt-4o and Amazon Polly will be displayed.
 Confirm if you want to proceed with the processing.
+5. **Provide Audio Samples**: Place your own MP3 files in the `audio/` directory to generate timestamps or video output.

 ## Folder Structure